setupcyprus.com

 1. Choose the structure.
 For 95% of international founders this is a Private Company Limited by Shares.
 The other vehicles are covered below.

 2. Reserve the name.
 Your provider submits form HE1 to the Registrar.
 Standard turnaround is 3–5 working days; expedited is one.
 Endings like Limited or Holdings clear automatically.
 Bank, Trust, Royal, Insurance and similar need ministerial pre-approval.
-Vague names with no business meaning get rejected more often than people expect — pick something defensible.
+Vague names with no business meaning get rejected more often than people expect.
+Pick something defensible.

 3. Draft the Memorandum and Articles of Association.
 The Memorandum defines the company’s objects and authorised capital.
 The Articles set internal governance.
 Providers start from a market template and adapt for share classes, drag/tag, board composition, and pre-emption.

 4. Appoint officers and address.
 One director minimum (any nationality, residence anywhere).
 One company secretary, which in practice means the ASP.
-A registered office, which must be a real Cyprus address — Registrar will reject a virtual-mailbox-only setup.
+A registered office, which must be a real Cyprus address: the Registrar will reject a virtual-mailbox-only setup.
 If you want the company to be Cyprus tax-resident, you need a majority of Cyprus-resident directors and board meetings in Cyprus.
 Zoom from your Berlin kitchen does not count.

 6. Receive the Certificate of Incorporation.
 5–15 working days after a clean filing.
 You get: Certificate of Incorporation, certified Memorandum and Articles, Certificate of Directors and Secretary, Certificate of Shareholders, Certificate of Registered Office.

 7. Register for tax and UBO.
 Tax Identification Code at the Tax Department within 60 days of incorporation.
 Ultimate Beneficial Owner registration with DRCIP within 90 days of incorporation, then annual confirmation between 1 October and 31 December.
-VAT registration if taxable supplies will cross €15,600 in any rolling 12 months — within 30 days of becoming aware.
+VAT registration if taxable supplies will cross €15,600 in any rolling 12 months: within 30 days of becoming aware.
 EU intra-community supplies trigger immediate VAT registration regardless of threshold.

 8. Open the bank account.
 This is the slow part of the whole project.
 Plan around it, not around the Registrar.
 Full detail in Open a bank account in Cyprus.